Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-We use the following properties of the adjoint of a $\cc$-1-proximal element. \begin{proposition} Let $A:\rr^n\to\rr^n$ be a linear operator with a pair of simple complex-conjugated eigenvalues $s,\bar s\notin\rr$.
-There exists a unique $A$- invariant plane $L\subset\rr^n$ whose complexification is the sum of the complex eigenlines corresponding to the eigenvalues $s$ and $\bar s$.
-The plane $L$ carries an $A$- invariant linear complex structure (i.e., a structure of complex line compatible with its real linear structure), unique up to complex conjugation.
-The restriction $A:L\to L$ acts by multiplication by either $s$ or $\bar s$ in the latter complex structure (dependently on double choice of the eigenvalue). \end{proposition} \begin{proof} By basic linear algebra, the previous plane $L$ exists, unique and there exists a $\rr$- linear nondegenerate operator $H:L\to\cc$ such that $HAH^{-1}(z)=sz$.
-The $H$- pullback of the standard complex structure on $\cc$ (or of its conjugate) is an $A$- invariant complex structure on $L$ such that the restriction $A:L\to L$ acts by multiplication by $s$ (respectively, $\bar s$).
-These are the only $A$- invariant linear complex structures on $L$.
-Or equivalently, the standard complex structure on $\cc$ is the unique linear complex structure (up to complex conjugation) invariant under the multiplication by a number $s\in\cc\setminus\rr$.
-Indeed, each linear complex structure on a plane defines an ellipse centered at 0 (up to homothety): the latter ellipse is an orbit of a vector under the multiplication by the complex numbers with unit modulus.
-Vice versa, an ellipse determines a linear complex structure uniquely up to complex conjugation.
-The only ellipse in $\cc$ sent to a homothetic one by multiplication by a $s\in\cc\setminus\rr$ is a circle.
-This proves the previous uniqueness statement and Proposition \ref{p3.3}. \end{proof} \begin{definition} Let $G$ be a Lie group, $g\in G$ be a $\cc$-1-proximal element.
-Let $s(g)$ be an eigenvalue of $Ad_g-Id$ with the maximal modulus.
-Let $L(g)\subset\gg$ be the $Ad_g-Id$- (and hence, $Ad_g$- ) invariant plane corresponding to the eigenvalues $s(g)$, $\overline{s(g)}$ (see Proposition \ref{p3.3}).
-The corresponding $Ad_g-Id$- invariant complex structure on $L(g)$, in which $Ad_g-Id:L(g)\to L(g)$ acts by multiplication by $s(g)$, will be called the {\it $s(g)$- complex structure.} \end{definition}
+We will use the following properties of the adjoint of a $\cc$-1-proximal element. \begin{proposition} Let $A:\rr^n\to\rr^n$ be a linear operator with a pair of simple complex-conjugate eigenvalues $s,\bar s\notin\rr$.
+Let $L\subset\rr^n$ be the invariant two-dimensional subspace corresponding to them.
+The plane $L$ carries exactly two $A$- invariant structures of complex line compatible with its $\rr$- linear structure.
+These complex structures are conjugate.
+The restriction $A:L\to L$ acts by the multiplication by $s$ (respectively, $\bar s$) in these complex structures. \end{proposition} \begin{proof} The restriction $A|_L$ is conjugate to the operator $S:\cc\to\cc$ acting by multiplication by $s$ (basic linear algebra).
+The only $S$- invariant complex structures on $\cc$ are the standard one and its complex conjugate (where $S$ acts by multiplication by $\bar s$).
+Indeed, each complex structure defines an ellipse centered at 0 (up to homothety), which is an orbit of a vector under the multiplication by the complex numbers with unit modulus.
+A complex structure different from the two above ones defines an ellipse that is not a circle.
+The latter ellipse is not homothetic to its image under $S$, since $s\notin\rr$.
+Hence, the complex structure under question cannot be $S$- invariant.
+This proves the proposition. \end{proof}

+\begin{definition} Let $G$ be a Lie group, $g\in G$ be a $\cc$-1-proximal element, $s(g)$ be an eigenvalue of $Ad_g-Id$ with the maximal modulus, $L(g)\subset\gg$ be the dominating invariant plane (which corresponds to the eigenvalues $s(g)$ and $\bar s(g)$, see Definition \ref{defc1}).
+The corresponding complex structure on $L(g)$, in which $Ad_g-Id:L(g)\to L(g)$ acts by multiplication by $s(g)$, will be called the {\it $s(g)$- complex structure.} \end{definition}

 \osg{\overline{s(g)}}